mblackford/blog/README.md

-# 🛠️ Matt Blackford’s Technical Blog
+# 🛠️ Matt Blackford - Technical Blog

 Welcome to my public technical blog where I share insights, solutions, and architectural patterns from my work in **cloud infrastructure**, **DevOps**, and **engineering leadership**.